-Then Microsoft started shoving in AI into every single thing.
-They axed off Xbox (my old favourite console) and diluted the brand with Xbox Game Pass.
-I was also a part of Microsoft Student Ambassador Program and I left the program after they started mandating workshops on AI.
-My computer was becoming slow due to all that bloat.
-To add more fuel to the fire, they once deducted money for my OneDrive subscription last year and immediately denied access to my own files.
-This was the last straw for me and this is when I decided to move away from Windows.
+Then Windows 11 got released.
+I honestly didn't like Windows 11 for a lot of things.
+Firstly, it removed that good-looking start menu live tiles in Windows 10 and secondly, it was incredibly bloated.
+Then Microsoft started shoving AI into every single thing.
+They axed off Xbox and diluted the brand with Game Pass.
+To add more fuel to the fire, they once deducted money for my OneDrive subscription and immediately denied access to my own files.
+This was the last straw for me.
 They violated my right to access my own computer.

 Why not use Linux?